Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under

 and submit it to the Tax and Customs Board.

-If you only use a securities account, these transactions will be recorded in the Tax and Customs Board’s declaration under
+If you only use a securities account, these transactions will be recorded in the Tax and Customs Board’s tax return under

 sections 6.1 and 8.2.
-In this case, verify that the transactions made with all banks are recorded correctly.
+In this case, make sure that the transactions made with all banks are recorded correctly.

-Documentary evidence of an expense directly attributable to the acquisition and disposal of a financial asset will be treated
+Documentary evidence of an expense directly attributable to the acquisition and transfer of a financial asset will be treated

 as a contribution to an investment account if the expense is not incurred on account of the contribution.
 When considering

-expenses, the rule is that expenses incurred on account of a contribution cannot be declared as a new contribution.
+expenses, follow the rule that expenses incurred on account of a contribution cannot be declared again as a contribution.

 Example 1

-Investor A has 0 currency units in their investment account and a contribution balance of 0 currency units.
-They transfer 228
+Investor A has 0 currency units in his/her investment account and a contribution balance of 0 currency units.
+He/she transfers

-currency units to their investment account.
-Their investment account now has 228 currency units and their contribution balance
+228 currency units to his/her investment account.
+His/her investment account now has 228 currency units and his/her contribution

-They buy shares in AS ABC for 225 currency units and pay a transaction fee of 3 currency units from their investment account.
+He/she buys shares in AS ABC for 225 currency units and pays a transaction fee of 3 currency units from his/her investment account.

 Example 2

-Investor B has 228 currency units in their investment account and a contribution balance of 200 currency units.
-They withdraw
+Investor B has 228 currency units in his/her investment account and a contribution balance of 200 currency units.
+He/she

-200 currency units from their investment account.
-Their investment account now has 28 currency units and their contribution
+withdraws 200 currency units from his/her investment account.
+His/her investment account now has 28 currency units and his/her

 The investor transfers an additional 200 currency units to the investment account.

-The investor buys shares in AS ABC for 225 currency units and pays a transaction fee of 3 currency units from their investment account.
+He/she buys shares in AS ABC for 225 currency units and pays a transaction fee of 3 currency units from his/her investment account.

 In such a case, it is allowed to declare the transaction fee as a contribution, as the amount of the transaction fee has not